zeekus/textfiles/pschism_build_document_with_spack.md

 [myhost spack]$ echo "source $SPACK_ROOT/share/spack/setup-env.sh" >> $HOME/.bashrc
 ```

+This tells bash to load the spack environment.
+Everytime, bash is called the spack-environment will be loaded.
+Since home directories are shared in AWS any changes you make on the head node end up in the compute area.
+The spack environment is needed in the compute node in order for the compute nodes to run spack commands.
+*SNAFU* Azure doesn't seem to have a shared home directory like AWS Pcluster does.

 ## Installing the Compilers
 --------------
+- for AZURE things are easy with Centos7
+- for AWS with Centos7 we have an old version of GCC.

 ### Step 5: Setup the compilers you need to compile the intel compiler.

 ### AZURE Specific
--  Azure comes with gcc9.2.0 pre installed
+-  Azure comes with gcc9.2.0 pre installed.
--  just need to add the compiler to spack.
+-  Just need to add the compiler to spack.
+This command should add it to the compiler.yaml.
 ```
 spack compiler find --scope site /opt/gcc-9.2.0/ #AZURE specific
 ```

 ### AWS Specific
 ----
-  - AWS needs to be configured to use gcc@9.2.0.
+  - AWS may need to a newer version gcc to compile Intel's compiler. [ Not fact checked.
+Could be wrong. ]
-  - First we tell AWS to find the local compilier.
+  - We tell spack on AWS to find the local compiler.
+This command should add it to the compiler.yaml.

 ```
 spack compiler find --scope site